-Good news for buyers as upmarket house prices drop in Cape Town
+Good news for buyers as upmarket house prices in Cape Town drop

 MAIN IMAGE: From left, Ross Levin, director for Seeff Atlantic Seaboard, Waterfront and City Bowl; Tony Clarke, managing director for Rawson Property Group; Richard Hardie, CEO of Knight Frank and Basil Moraitis, Pam Golding Properties area manager.

-Average house price growth in the Mother City may have dropped to its’ lowest level in a decade but it’s all part of the property cycle says experts.
+The average house price growth in the Mother City may have dropped to its’ lowest level in a decade but it’s all part of the property cycle says experts.
 Cape Town remains SA’s jewel in the crown, it’s very own Monaco.

 In the first quarter of this year Cape Town has seen on average the lowest house price growth in a decade and FNB expect prices to continue to drop for a while longer especially in the most expensive areas near the mountain says Siphamandla Mkhwanazi, FNB analyst.

 He says the downward adjustment is to be expected as the city’s average house price far outstrips what the average household can afford – Mkhwanazi explains this at the hand of the affordability price-to-income ratio which peaked at 6.6 by 2018 (the highest it has been since FNB began keeping data in 2000).
 The previous peak was in 2007 (6.2) after which prices gradually declined until 2012 when it started to climb again.
 Based on this experience, Mkhwanazi believes there is reason to believe that the ratio will soon normalise, which, given the current tight economic situation, will only happen if house prices decline even further.